Flexible control of the median of the false discovery proportion: Abstract

 \section{Abstract}

-We introduce a multiple testing method that controls the median of the proportion of false discoveries (FDP) in a flexible way.
-Our method only requires a vector of p-values as input and is comparable to the Benjamini-Hochberg method, which controls the mean of the FDP.
-Benjamini-Hochberg requires choosing the target FDP alpha before looking at the data, but our method does not.
-For example, if using alpha=0.05 leads to no discoveries, alpha can be increased to 0.1.
-We further provide mFDP-adjusted p-values, which consequently also have a post hoc interpretation.
-The method does not assume independence and was valid in all considered simulation scenarios.
-The procedure is inspired by the popular estimator of the total number of true hypotheses by Schweder, Spj{\o}tvoll and Storey.
-We adapt this estimator to provide a median unbiased estimator of the FDP, first assuming that a fixed rejection threshold is used.
-Taking this as a starting point, we proceed to construct simultaneously median unbiased estimators of the FDP.
+We introduce a multiple testing procedure that controls the median of the proportion of false discoveries (FDP) in a flexible way.
+The procedure only requires a vector of p-values as input and is comparable to the Benjamini-Hochberg method, which controls the mean of the FDP.
+Our method allows freely choosing one or several values of alpha after seeing the data -- unlike Benjamini-Hochberg, which can be very liberal when alpha is chosen post hoc.
+We prove these claims and illustrate them with simulations.
+Our procedure is inspired by a popular estimator of the total number of true hypotheses.
+We adapt this estimator to provide simultaneously median unbiased estimators of the FDP, valid for finite samples.
 This simultaneity allows for the claimed flexibility.
-Our method is powerful and its time complexity is linear in the number of hypotheses, after sorting the p-values. \\ \\ \emph{keywords:} control; estimation; false discovery proportion; false discovery rate; flexible
+Our approach does not assume independence.
+The time complexity of our method is linear in the number of hypotheses, after sorting the p-values. \\ \\ \emph{keywords:} control; estimation; false discovery proportion; false discovery rate; post hoc